CalebCurry/data-structures-and-algorithms/lessons/partitioning.md

 print(data) # [9, 4, 6, 10, 3, 12, 40]
 ```

-I made it so that we use `left` and `right` passed in which will make this function useful for quicksort where we are not always looking at the full array.
+I made it so that we use `left` and `right` passed in instead of always using the ends of the full array.
+This makes the function useful for quicksort where we are not always looking at the full array.

 # Quicksort